Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Sara loves all things creative and has had a fun-filled career making and teaching the arts in its many forms: sculpture, creative writing, printmaking, textiles and ceramics.

 Sara took a leap of faith during lockdown to play Serena in Zoom, a series of 6 comedies in lockdown.
-This experience reignited her love for comedy and character acting and she has since performed both live on stage and in several radio plays for Upstage.
+This experience reignited her love for comedy and character acting and she has since performed and directed several radio plays for Upstage as well as appearing live in a series of shorts at Esher Theatre.

 Denise Rocard